 Create a Website Account - Manage notification subscriptions, save form progress and more.

-To determine what you can use your property for, you first need to determine your zoning district.
+To determine what you can use your property for, you first need to find your zoning district.

 Now that you know your zoning district, you can check what uses are allowed in that district.